Matooke Republic

 Share on FacebookShare on Twitter

-CNOOC Uganda Limited in partnership with Huawei Technologies (Uganda) Co.
-Limited have officially launched a 10-day digital skills training programme jointly aimed at introducing Buhuka community primary school students to computers and digital technology at a young age and equipping learners and community members with the skills needed to participate in the rapidly growing digital economy.
-The training is being conducted in a mobile training lab dubbed “The Digital Truck”.
+CNOOC Uganda Limited has officially launched a 10 day digital skills training program jointly aimed at introducing the Buhuka community primary students to computers and digital technology at a young age and to equip learners and community members with the skills needed to participate in the rapidly growing digital economy.
+The training is being conducted in a mobile training lab dubbed “The Digital Truck”

-Liu Xiangdong, the CNOOC president, in his speech emphasised that this time the initiative will target primary-level students as its core beneficiaries, alongside a selected number of community members, with a focus on building foundational digital literacy at an early stage.
-“By introducing learners to computers and basic technology skills early in their education journey, the programme aims to prepare them for future learning, employment opportunities and participation in the digital economy.”
+Liu Xiangdong, the CNOOC president in his speech emphasized that, this time, the initiative will target primary level students as its core beneficiaries, alongside a selected number of community members, with a focus on building foundational digital literacy at an early stage.
+“By introducing learners to computers and basic technology skills early in their education journey, the program aims to prepare them for future learning, employment opportunities, and participation in the digital economy.”

-According to Moses Sebuwufu, the instructor under this programme, the initiative is designed to make digital literacy accessible to grassroots communities.
-“Our focus includes farmers, students and all community members who are interested in learning digital skills,” to empower participants with practical and relevant skills.
-He noted that the benefits extend across education and livelihoods.
-“For farmers and small business operators, this helps to enhance their work, and for learners, it supports and improves their academic performance.”
+According to Muwonge Sebuwufu, the instructor under this program, the initiative is designed to make digital literacy accessible to grassroots communities.
+“Our focus includes farmers, students, and all community members who are interested in learning digital skills,” and to empower participants with practical and relevant skills. he noted that the benefits extend across education and livelihoods.
+“For farmers and small business operators, this helps enhance their work, and for learners, it supports and improves their academic performance.”

 RELATED POSTS

-Through this joint CNOOC–Huawei initiative, early exposure to computers and technology is being strengthened in Buhuka, reinforcing inclusive education.
-Community development and long-term participation in Uganda’s evolving digital economy are also being promoted.
+Through this initiative, early exposure to computers and technology is being strengthened in Buhuka, reinforcing inclusive education, community development, and long-term participation in Uganda’s evolving digital economy.

 Related